arschedev/pathedit/README.md

 - tcsh
 - fish**

-\* — deep tested
+\* — well tested
 \*\* — planned

-> If your favorite shell didn't get support - you may create an issue with "shell request" tag, like [this](https://github.com/arschedev/pathedit/issues/2)
+> If your favorite shell didn't get support - you may create an issue with "shell request" tag: [#2](https://github.com/arschedev/pathedit/issues/2)

 ## Installation
 #### Universal